 Students will attend weekly lab meetings and SURE program seminars.

 Interested students should complete an application that includes a statement of interest, two letters of recommendation from faculty, and an official transcript.
 Applicants must have finished one complete year of college.
-Preference will be given to students having finished their junior year by the time of the summer program.
+Open to studnets in all years of college, but preference will be given to students having finished their junior year by the time of the summer program.

 Participant selection will be done by the Department of Psychology in consultation with prospective faculty advisors in order to assure optimal matching of student skills and interests to research projects.